 2. MRP declaration ( in two sets of documents)

-3. Original commercial invoice, packing list, Cusdec and supporting documents along with a set of copies.
+3. The following Original documents along with a set of copies.

 MRP Data Base Click here for Download